Embassy of France, Ottawa

-The Embassy of France in Ottawa is the diplomatic mission of France to Canada, located at 42 Sussex Drive in the New Edinburgh neighbourhood of Ottawa.
+The Embassy of France in Canada (Ambassade de France au Canada) in Ottawa is the diplomatic mission of France to Canada, located at 42 Sussex Drive in the New Edinburgh neighbourhood of Ottawa.

 History

 The French diplomatic mission in Canada was founded in 1928 and was originally based in the Victoria Building with the first representative being Jean Knight.
 Knight began looking for a suitable location to house the mission and settled on the area bordering the Ottawa River near Rockcliffe Park.
 Unfortunately there were no buildings in the area for sale.
 In 1930, Knight proposed the purchase of the Blackburn property, located at 62 Sussex Drive.
 The property was a prized piece of land overlooking the Rideau Falls that was not far from the residence of the Governor General and, at the time, connected to the city centre by a tram.
 After lengthy negotiations with the owner, the property was purchased from Arthur Blackburn on 31 December 1931.
 The legation was then based in the Blackburn mansion.

 Construction on the new mission building began on the property in 1936 with the first stone being laid by Prime Minister William Lyon Mackenzie King on Bastille Day.
 In January 1938, while construction was in process, France purchased the next door Lemay property, sensibly enlarging the property.
 At the same time, France acquired, for one symbolic dollar, a narrow strip of land along the Ottawa River, belonging to the Ontario provincial government.
 The Ottawa River thus became the limits of the property.
 Both the Blackburn and Lemay houses were demolished during construction.
 On 4 January 1939, the mission was opened in the presence of seven hundred people, including the Governor General of Canada Lord Tweedsmuir and Prime Minister Mackenzie King.

 The French envoy René Ristelhueber, appointed in early 1940, acknowledged the Vichy regime as did the Canadian government.
 In 1942, Canada switched and expelled the Vichy diplomats and the facilities were turned over to the Free French Forces and Colonel Philippe Pierrené was recognized as the French envoy.
 The French upgraded the mission to a full embassy following World War II.